 Savino also will be using the 3D printer later this year for his senior project, creating what he described as an “automated watercraft.”

 Students in Dr. Jimmy Roux’s Interpersonal class (COMM 112) are using the equipment to make presentations for their midterms and finals.
-“It has been more popular than what we’ve done before,” Dr. Roux, associate professor of communication studies, said.
+“It has been more popular than what we’ve done before,” Dr. Roux, professor of communication studies and nonprofit leadership, said.

 Dr. Roux has other plans for the space as well.
 “We’re going to be videotaping in there — situations, conflict situations — where students can look at that video and do analysis of the person’s verbal strategy and skills, as well as their nonverbal communication,” he said.
 “That’s what our plan is.
 I’m really excited about it because students are really getting turned on to the idea of using videos and having more experiential learning in class than just lecture.”